 - 1. Stream Crossings: One crossing is allowed (there and back).
 If additional crossings are required, a work bridge should be planned for. - 2.
-Outlet Pool: The outlet pool must be maintained, not filled in as per the engineered drawings.
-It is an important habitat feature. - 3.
 Fish Salvage and Stream Diversion: Fish salvage and stream diversion are required.
-Overnight pumping of the streamflow will be required if streambed construction is not completed. - 4.
+Overnight pumping of the streamflow will be required if streambed construction is not completed. - 3.
 Streambed Gravel Source: 1.5 loads of gravels/cobbles are required for streambed construction.
 BCTS is recommending a gravel source at 15.5km on the Sutherland FSR.
 Regardless of the source, the streambed gravels need to be clean.
 If there are fines in the gravel, the loads may need to be washed away from the site.
 Gravel that is not clean will not be put in the site.
-Another option is to purchase gravels that are already screened and washed. - 5.
+Another option is to purchase gravels that are already screened and washed. - 4.
 Long-term Erosion Control: Silt fences may or may not be required.
-Properly installed silt fences are trenched. - 6.
+Properly installed silt fences are trenched. - 5.
 On-site Environmental Monitoring: An Environmental Monitor required for one day that will include streambed construction and a final inspection for long-term erosion control measures.
-Fish salvage will be required prior to stream diversion. - 7.
+Fish salvage will be required prior to stream diversion. - 6.
 Referrals and Permits: No referrals to MOE or DFO are required if within timing windows of July 15 to April 15.
 A fish collection permit is required for fish salvage and was applied for on September 10th.